ledlightjungledStefan/MemoryNothing/index.md

   - litter trash, <mark>garbage</mark>, Pastebin waste
     - rubbish age shape graph
   - level 2 item
-  - build properties - what kind of properties have i build
+  - build properties - what kind of properties have I build
   - build properties - with or without naming conventions

 - A Rebuild target that uses the `DependsOnTargets` attribute <mark>to force</mark> the Clean task to run before the Build task.